alihere92/resumeo/README.md

 **Use Lovable**

-Simply visit the [Lovable Project](https://lovable.dev/projects/93ed23fd-e9af-474f-84a6-8553f891e35f) and start prompting.

-Changes made via Lovable will be committed automatically to this repo.

 **Use your preferred IDE**

 If you want to work locally using your own IDE, you can clone this repo and push changes.
 Pushed changes will also be reflected in Lovable.